Support for Victims of Abuse

 - Sexual Abuse refers to any action that pressures or coerces someone to do something sexually they do not want to do.
 It can also refer to behavior that impacts a person's ability to control their sexual activity or the circumstances in which sexual activity occurs, including oral sex, rape or restricting access to birth control and condoms.

 - Financial abuse can be very subtle.
 It can include telling you what you can and cannot buy or requiring you to share control of your bank accounts.

 - Digital abuse is the use of technologies such as texting and social networking to bully, harass, stalk or intimidate a partner.
 Often this behavior is a form of verbal or emotional abuse perpetrated online.

-- Stalking: you are being stalked when a person repeatedly watches, follows, or harasses you, making you feel afraid or unsafe.
+- Stalking is when a person repeatedly watches, follows, or harasses you, making you feel afraid or unsafe.
 A stalker can be someone you know, a past partner or a stranger.

 Domestic Violence is about one person in a relationship using a pattern of behaviors to control the other person.
-The New Jersey Department of Children and Families Division on Women (DOW), Office of Domestic Violence Services (ODVS) funds 23 domestic violence programs and the New Jersey Coalition for Battered Women.
+The New Jersey Department of Children and Families Division on Women, Office of Domestic Violence Services funds 23 domestic violence programs and the New Jersey Coalition for Battered Women.

 Women aren't the only victims of domestic violence.
 Here is a guide to understanding and knowing the signs of domestic violence against men and how to get help.

 Safety planning is a crucial step for someone involved in an abusive relationship.
 Here is a guide to help you stay safe as you prepare to leave and after the relationship has ended.
 Here is also a checklist of essentials to take with you when escaping abuse and knowing when it's time to go.

 Talking to a Child Who Has Been Abused